Sachin-251/task-management/README.md

-# Priorota - Task Management Web App
+# Priorita - Task Management Web App

-Welcome to Priorota, your ultimate task management solution! 📝✨
+Welcome to Priorita, your ultimate task management solution! 📝✨

 ## Overview

-Priorota is a powerful Task Management Web App built using React.js for the frontend and Node.js with Express.js for the backend.
+Priorita is a powerful Task Management Web App built using React.js for the frontend and Node.js with Express.js for the backend.
 It leverages MySQL as the database and is styled using Tailwind CSS with DaisyUI components.
 The project integrates various libraries such as Express.js, cors, dotenv, mysql2, React Hot Toast, and React Icons to enhance functionality and user experience.

 ## Features